apache/datasketches-website/docs/Research.md

 The Data Sketches library already contains several algorithms useful for anomaly detection in data streams.
 One example is the library’s algorithm for answering quantile queries.
 In the quantiles problem, the stream specifies a list of real numbers, and any stream update in (say) the top or bottom percentile is (by definition) an outlier or anomaly.
 As mentioned above, the Data Sketches team has resolved the asymptotic space complexity of streaming quantile computation [KLL16], and is currently completing a careful empirical study of various quantile algorithms that have been proposed in the literature.
 A second algorithm in the library that is useful for anomaly detection is its novel algorithm for identifying frequent items [ABL+17]: any item that makes up an unusually large fraction of the dataset is inherently anomalous.

 Moving forward, the Data Sketches team will incorporate algorithms for additional query classes that are useful for anomaly detection.
 Key targets include entropy computation [CCM10, Tha07], identification of hierarchical heavy hitters [MST12], and identification of superspreaders [VSGB05]  (all of which have been intensely studied in the context of detecting anomalies in network flows).

 The best known streaming algorithms for all three problems make black-box use of algorithms for the simpler task of identifying frequent items.
 Owing to the library’s state of the art algorithm for the latter task, the team is positioned to develop highly efficient solutions for these more complicated problems.

-While existing streaming algorithms for identifying hierarchical heavy hitters and superspreaders pro- duce mergeable summaries, the only known practical algorithm for entropy computation [CCM10] does not.
+While existing streaming algorithms for identifying hierarchical heavy hitters and superspreaders produce mergeable summaries, the only known practical algorithm for entropy computation [CCM10] does not.
 A challenging problem that the Data Sketches team will try to solve is the development of a practical mergeable sketching algorithm for entropy computation.

 ## Matrix and Clustering Algorithms

 Low-rank approximations to matrices are useful in many unsupervised learning tasks including PCA.
-Low- rank approximations effectively uncover latent structure in datasets, by identifying the “most informative directions” of a data matrix.
+Low-rank approximations effectively uncover latent structure in datasets, by identifying the “most informative directions” of a data matrix.
 They also speed up downstream learning tasks, since these tasks can be run on the low-rank approximation instead of on the original matrix.
 In [Lib13], Liberty presented a nearly optimal streaming algorithm for approximating a data matrix by a low-rank matrix.
 The algorithm assumes that the data matrix is streamed row-wise, meaning each stream update atomically specifies a new row of the matrix.

 Computing a low-rank approximation to a matrix can be viewed as identifying “frequent directions” in a stream of vectors, and Liberty’s algorithm can be viewed as a direct generalization of an algorithm for identifying frequent items in a stream of items.
 Building on the frequent items algorithm described in [ABL+17] and already implemented in the Data Sketches library, the Data Sketches team is nearing completion of a production-quality implementation of Liberty’s algorithm.
 Once this implementation is complete, ongoing research will identify additional optimizations to further improve the algorithm’s speed and accuracy, and will perform a careful empirical comparison of its performance relative to alternative algorithms in the literature.
 The Data Sketches team will also work to develop algorithms that can handle more general types of updates to the data matrix (not just row-wise updates).

 A related direction that the team will pursue in the immediate future is to develop production-quality implementations of streaming algorithms for k-means clustering.
-The low-rank matrix approximation and clustering problems are closely related (see, e.g., [CEM+15]), and we are confident that ideas from low- rank matrix approximation will prove useful in developing effective clustering algorithms.
+The low-rank matrix approximation and clustering problems are closely related (see, e.g., [CEM+15]), and we are confident that ideas from low-rank matrix approximation will prove useful in developing effective clustering algorithms.

 ## Graph Algorithms